notaryproject/notation/specs/commandline/sign.md

 ### Set config property for OCI image manifest

 OCI image manifest requires additional property `config` of type `descriptor`, which is not required by OCI artifact manifest.
 Notation creates a default config descriptor for the user if the flag `--use-image-manifest` is used.
-User can specify custom configurations by using flag `--config-file` for specific needs, which overrides the default configurations.

 Notation uses empty JSON object `{}` as the default configuration content, and thus the default `config` property is fixed, as following: